One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Dirac reduction for shifted Yangians

 whenever $i \le j \le k$ or $k \le j \le i$.
-A shift matrix is said to be {\it symmetric} if it is equal to its transpose and is said to be {\it even} if the entries are integers.
-This nomenclature arises from the fact that shift matrices classify certain gradings \cite[(7.6)]{BK06} and an even shift matrix corresponds to a grading supported on the even integers.
-Symmetric shift matrices correspond to Dynkin gradings, i.e. those which arise from $\sl_2$-triples.
+A shift matrix is said to be {\it symmetric} if it is equal to its transpose.
+These shift matrices serve two key purposes: they classify certain good gradings for nilpotent elements in general linear Lie algebras \cite{BG07}, and they provide one of the ingredients in the definition of {\it shifted Yangians} which give presentations of finite $W$-algebras in type {\sf A} \cite{BK06}.
+The symmetric shift matrices correspond to Dynkin gradings.

+All examples of shift matrices used in the applications of our results are symmetric, and so for convenience we assume that every shift matrix in this paper is symmetric.
+Theorems~\ref{T:CSshiftedcurrents1} and \ref{T:shiftedyangianPBW} do not require this hypothesis.

 The {\it current algebra} is the Lie algebra $\cc_n := \gl_n \otimes \C[t]$.
-It has a basis consisting of elements $\{e_{i,j} t^r \mid 1\leq i , j \leq n, \ r \in \Z_{\ge 0}\}$ where we write $x\otimes t^r = xt^r$ for $x\in \gl_n$ and $r\ge 0$.
+It has a basis consisting of elements $\{e_{i,j} t^r \mid 1\leq i , j \leq n, \ r \ge 0\}$ where we write $x\otimes t^r = xt^r$ for $x\in \gl_n$ and $r\ge 0$.
 For any shift matrix $\sigma = (s_{i,j})_{1\le i,j\le n}$ we define the {\it shifted current algebra} $\cc_n(\sigma)$ to be the subalgebra spanned by